SQLi 101

 Boundary Testing

-Boundary Value Analysis is common software testing technique based on testing the boundary values of valid and invalid partitions.
+Boundary Value Analysisarrow-up-right arrow-up-rightis common software testing technique based on testing the boundary values of valid and invalid partitions.
 The behavior at the edge of the equivalence partition is more likely to be incorrect than the behavior within the partition, so boundaries are an area where testing is likely to yield defects.

 Boundary testing within a SQLi context refers finding a parameter that takes a limited data set and submitting values that fall outside that set.
 One form of SQLi boundary testing is using the ORDER BY clause to enumerate the number of columns displayed in a SQL statement.